-Stephen Miller, one of the architects behind the Trump Administration's harsh immigration policies such as the barring of individuals from Muslim majority countries, cuts to legal immigration, family separation, and the rescission of DACA, used his influence in the White House to torpedo bipartisan legislation that would have provided permanent protections for Dreamers.
-Miller has worked to end DACA and hold the program’s recipients hostage in exchange for dramatic cuts to legal immigration and harsh attrition through enforcement measures, and changes to the U.S. asylum system.
+Stephen Miller, one of the architects behind the Trump Administration's harsh immigration policies such as family separation, the Muslim bans, cuts to legal immigration, family separation, and the rescission of DACA, used his influence in the White House to torpedo bipartisan legislation that would have provided permanent protections for Dreamers.
+Miller has worked to end DACA and hold the program’s recipients hostage in exchange for dramatic cuts to legal immigration, harsh attrition through enforcement measures, and changes to the U.S. asylum system.

 - Prior to joined the Trump campaign and then administration, Miller worked for Sen. Jeff Sessions (R-AL) and former Rep. Michele Bachmann (R-MN) before joining the Trump campaign as an advisor in January of 2016.

 - As one of Sessions’ and then Trump’s most trusted policy advisors, Miller has played a significant role in influencing opposition to immigration reform.